nextpyp/pyp/docs/workshop/dhvi_day3.rst

   * How to improve map resolution using the CSPT refinement framework

-  ``nextPYP`` supports many other refinement-related tasks including building shape masks, per-particle CTF refinement, 3D classification, etc.
+  ``nextPYP`` supports many other refinement-related tasks including building shape masks, per-particle CTF refinement, 3D classification, etc. For more details, see the :doc:`Tomography<../tutorials/tomo_empiar_10164>` and the :doc:`Classification<../tutorials/tomo_empiar_10304>` tutorials.

   :doc:`On day 4<dhvi_day4>` we will demonstrate ``nextPYP``'s functionality for post-processing and on-the-fly data processing.